 Important note: the chicken and noodles MUST be fully cooked beforehand.
 Yes, you’re adding hot water to the soup when you’re ready to eat, but the hot water won’t be hot enough to cook either ingredient.
-Please don’t consume raw chicken and undercooked noodles, precook them properly before hand.
+Please don’t consume raw chicken and undercooked noodles, precook them properly beforehand.

-I’m obsessed with DIY Instant Soup not only because of the taste, but because if the connivence.
+I’m obsessed with DIY Instant Soup not only because of the taste but because if the convenience.
 Approx 2 hours on Saturday or Sunday results in Kieran and I having delicious and satisfying hot soup every day of the work week.
 DIY Instant Soup not only tastes amazing but it’s extremely comforting on a cold winter afternoon.
 ESPECIALLY if you work in an office that feels like the Antarctic, you’ll appreciate this tasty soup.

 Thanks for stopping by,